panoc/NetWatchda/README.md

 - Detailed History: If you have luci-app-commands installed:

    Go to System > Custom Commands.

    Click Add.

         Name: View NetWatch Logs

         Command: tail -n 50 /tmp/netwatchd_log.txt

   You can now check your monitoring history with one click from your browser.

-### ⌨️ Option 2: Terminal (Standard Commands)
+### ⌨️ Option 2: Terminal

 Follow connectivity logs in real time: